 Apr 23 Xavier University Cincinnati, OH.
 Allman Brothers cancel, Spirit fills in

 Apr 24 Town Cinema Theatre Bloomington, IN.
-Caroline Petton and the Screaming Gypsy Band support
+Caroline Peyton and the Screaming Gypsy Bandits support

 Apr 25 The Ritz Theatre Indianapolis, IN

 Apr 29 Syracuse University-Skytop Lounge Syracuse, NY.
 Outdoor daytime show.
 Ravi Shankar opens.
 Filmed by College TV station

 Apr 29 Kodak Building Rochester, NY.
 Same day as University of Syracuse show